The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Contexts and Dependency Injection

-Quarkus DI solution (also called ArC) is based on the Jakarta Contexts and Dependency Injection 4.0 specification.
+Quarkus DI solution (also called ArC) is based on the Jakarta Contexts and Dependency Injection 4.1 specification.
 It implements the CDI Lite specification, with selected improvements on top, and passes the CDI Lite TCK.
 It does not implement CDI Full.
 See also the list of supported features and limitations.
+Most of the existing CDI code should work just fine but there are some small differences which follow from the Quarkus architecture and goals.

 1. Bean Discovery